anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Storage is done in HDFS (hadoop distributed file system). multiple copies are stored across cluster instances for redundancy.
 HDFS are ephemeral, data is lost when cluster is terminated.
 It's useful for caching intermediate results with significant random I/O.
 * By using EMRFS, you can access S3 as if it were HDFS, allows persistent storage after cluster termination.
 S3 is now since 2021 strongly consistent
 * You can use local filesystem for femporary data like buffers or caches
 * EBS for HDFS is possible, but ephemeral.
+When you terminate a cluster, EMR deletes the EBS volume.
 EBS volumes can only be attached when launching a cluster. if you manually detach an EBS volume, EMR treats it as a failure and replaces it.

 > EMR features